 - Calcium hydroxylapatite (CaHA) and Radiesse

-Also, although going for a jaw filler procedure will not eliminate your double chin, you can work on it with additional Kybella which dissolves fat deposits.
+Also, although going for a jaw filler procedure will not eliminate your double chin, you can work on it with additional Kybella for double chin which dissolves fat deposits.

 What is a Chin Filler?

 Chin fillers, unlike jawline fillers, are injected only in the chin tissue.
 The goal here is to enhance the shape and size of your chin, give you a prominent profile, as well as symmetry.

 Before chin fillers, the only way to get a sharper chin was through a chin implant; however since the procedure made it to the market, it has remained to be the simplified and more favored option.